 Room A/C or Dehumidifier: $25

-It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Langley Park, your best time to install solar panels is in the spring and fall.
+It depends on your home's location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Langley Park, your best time to get solar is in the spring and fall.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Langley Park gets quite a bit of sunlight per day, so an average payback period could last up to 14.8 years per 5 kW of capacity.